Tickets for Distinguished Speakers Series

 If you are purchasing 10 or more tickets for a particular event, you are eligible for a group discount.
-To qualify, please use our downloadable group order form (PDF) which reflects group discount pricing, please contact UB Special Events at 716-645-6147.
+To obtain a group order form reflecting group discount pricing, please contact UB Special Events at 716-645-6147.

 Please contact the Office of Special Events at 645-6148 to augment your Book Club's Group Order.

 The Special Events office has a no-refund-or-exchange policy for tickets purchased for any Distinguished Speakers lecture.
 However, refunds or exchanges will be honored in the event of a lecture cancellation.

 All speaker honoraria and production expenses for the series are covered by the following: ticket sales; support provided voluntarily by student governments using their student activity fees to purchase large blocks of tickets for each of the lectures for free distribution to students; sponsorships directed to the series by our university and community partners; and the Donald L. Davis Lectureship Fund, an endowment created exclusively to support the series.
 No state funds, research foundation funds, tuition dollars, or general gifts to the university or UB Foundation are used to support the program.